DRAWING ON FIRSTHAND EXPERIENCE AND SOUND RESEARCH

 Lynn H. Cole | President BRDGES Academy

 FULLTIME MEDIATOR AND PROFESSIONAL IN INTERNATIONAL CONFLICT RESOLUTION

 Mr. Cloke is often described as one of the original pioneers of mediation.
 He is one of two founders of Mediators Beyond Borders, International and served as its first President and Chair of the Board.
 As Director of the Center for Dispute Resolution, Kenneth Cloke has served as a mediator, arbitrator, attorney, coach, consultant, and trainer.
-Kenneth specializes in resolving complex multi-party conflicts which include: community, grievance and workplace disputes, collective bargaining negotiations, organizational and school conflicts, sexual harassment and discrimination lawsuits, and public policy disputes.
+He specializes in resolving complex multi-party conflicts which include: community, grievance and workplace disputes, collective bar-gaining, negotiations, organizational and school conflicts, sexual harassment and discrimination lawsuits, and public policy disputes.
 Ken also provides services in designing conflict resolution systems for organizations.
-He is a nationally recognized speaker and author of many books and journal articles.
+He is a nationally recognized speaker and best-selling author of many books and journal articles on mediation.

 A MEDIATION LEADER IN THE EU

 Born in Oberstdorf, Germany, now living in Portugal, Ursula holds a European Master’s Degree in Mediation.
 For many years, she has been working as a trainer and coach in the EU.
 Ursula specializes in intercultural dimensions and communications.
 She has been leading intercultural awareness coaching programs in institutional, organizational and individual training sessions for the last many years.

 Kathy Komaroff Goodman

-Kathy Komaroff Goodman is an experienced mediator with a deep interest in the role that emotional and cultural intelligence plays in a mediator’s ability to address the underlying needs of the parties in working toward durable solutions.
+Ms. Komaroff Goodman is an experienced mediator with a deep interest in the role that emotional and cultural intelligence plays in a mediator’s ability to address the underlying needs of the parties in working toward durable solutions.
 She has developed and delivered training in emotional intelligence to mediators at the New York Peace Institute.
-She has also co-developed and delivered the workshop “Mediation and the Mediator” to graduate students at the Middlebury Institute of International Studies.
+She also has co-developed and delivered the workshop “Mediation and the Mediator” to graduate students at the Middlebury Institute of International Studies.
 Kathy is certified to administer the Emotional Intelligence Assessment (EQ-i 2.0) and the Neethling Brain Instrument (NBI) to individuals and groups.
 Kathy is a founding Principal at ACCORD, a collaborative of conflict management and resolution specialists serving individuals and businesses.
 She is a graduate of the Masters of Science program in Negotiation and Conflict Resolution from Columbia University.